deeppavlov/DeepPavlov/deeppavlov/models/classifiers/intents/README.md

 In this repo one can find code for training and infering intent classification model that is presented as shallow-and-wide Convolutional Neural Network[1].
-The model is multi-class and multi-label that means each text of a dataset can belong to several classes or not belong to any one.
+The model is multi-class and multi-label that means each text of a dataset can belong to several classes.

 Also there is presented pre-trained model for user intent classification for DSTC 2 dataset [CITE].
 DSTC 2 dataset does not initially contains information about intents,